Fishing

 White-throated cormorant, Moturere Bay, Lake Taupo, New Zealand.
 (Photo copyright © by Kaj Halberg)

-Pelicans constitute the family Pelecanidae.
-They are huge water birds with an enormous bill and a very large gular pouch, which swells tremendously, when the bird is fishing – like some kind of basket.
+These huge water birds constitute a separate family, Pelecanidae.
+They all have an enormous bill and a very large gular pouch, which swells tremendously, when the bird is fishing – like some kind of basket.
 The tongue, however, is quite small, allowing the bird to swallow large fish.

 Formerly, it was presumed that the gular sac was a means to store food for several days, but this is not the case.
 This belief was the cause of a funny limerick, written in 1910 by American poet Dixon Lanier Merritt (1879-1972):